 Best Data Breach and Identity Monitoring Services

-The following list ranks the best identity monitoring services on the market in 2020.
+The following list ranks the best identity monitoring services on the market today.
 Data breach protection and identity monitoring should be a priority for everyone, but we all have different requirements.
 I’ve considered varying needs when creating this identity monitoring comparison, to help you with choosing the best identity monitoring protection solution for you.

 I could fill an entire guide with everything there is to love about SolarWinds Identity Monitor.
 To keep things brief, I’ll focus on my favorite features and benefits.
 I’ll start with the user interface: Identity Monitor boasts a simple dashboard with an easy navigation menu.
 The layout makes navigating between views, dashboards, and settings easy.
 You won’t need to spend hours learning how to find everything, which means you can get started right away.
 This contributes massively to the overall user-friendliness of the program.
 It has clearly been designed in an intuitive and informed way, because every button is located exactly where you’d want it to be.